GoatHearder/vl530x_ESP32/README.md

 <p>The WrapI2C.c has a hard set timeout.
 The example is set with the GPIO, speed, ... that I was using.</p>
 <h2>The purpose</h2>
 <p>Clearly I did not spend much/any time to clean and test this as a stand alone solution.
 The purpose is just to give a little boost.
-    I wasted a good amount of time searching for a ready made solution and then trouble shooting the wrapper without a scope.
+    I wasted a good amount of time searching for a ready made solution and trouble shooting the wrapper without a scope.
 Really any
     problems you run into due to something I forgot should be small ie pointing include paths or a definition</p>

 <p>The best of luck</p>